 These are Lauren and Michael’s Felds Farm organic vegetables which are always of exceptional quality, Wouter from Seven Springs Farm in remote Lorinna where the cool climate sees the vegetables maturing slowly and hence extracting maximum flavour from the soil (sometimes he even has cardoons) and Hillwood Fresh Food Co. who produce some of the best fungi around including the difficult to grow Lions Manes.
 During the short asparagus season watch out for the Headlam’s stall – their produce is excellent.

-Other stalls to visit include the ever-popular Elgaar Farm stall with their stunning organic dairy-based products and their associated Grain Family products, Apiece Sourdough Bakery for their excellent bread products, Fork it Farm for their pork products and Strelleyfield Farm Free Range Duck products – we love the hearts which we grill over an open fire.
+Other stalls to visit include the ever-popular Elgaar Farm stall with their stunning organic dairy-based products and their associated Grain Family products, Apiece Sourdough Bakery for their excellent bread products, Fork it Farm for their pork products.

 Another deserved entry in our “The Best of Launceston” list is Bread + Butter which is where we always head for breakfast.
 The pastries are excellent, the bread is also excellent and the coffee is very good.
 You can also buy coffee here to take away as well as their excellent cultured butter.
 They have moved to new premises in Elizabeth Street opposite Prince’s Square